MDAnalysis/MDAnalysis.github.io/_posts/2023-05-25-registration-ugm2023.md

 title="MDAnalysis UGM Banner" alt="MDAnalysis UGM Banner"
 style="float: left; height: 8em; " />

 We are excited to announce that [registration][eventbrite] is now open for MDAnalysis’s inaugural user group meeting (UGM)!
-The meeting will be held in-person on September 27-29, 2023 in the [Faculty of Science of the University of Lisbon][uniL] Auditorium in Building C6 (Building C6, Faculdade de Ciências da, Universidade de Lisboa, Campo Grande, 1749-016 Lisboa).
+The meeting will be held in-person on September 27-29, 2023 in the [Faculty of Sciences of the University of Lisbon][uniL] Auditorium in Building C6 (Edificio C6, Faculdade de Ciências da Universidade de Lisboa, Campo Grande, 1749-016 Lisboa).

 The UGM will bring together users of the MDAnalysis package from different communities.
-Our goal is to foster an opportunity for interdisciplinary researchers and developers across molecular simulations, soft matter, biophysics and more to connect.
+Our goal is to foster an opportunity to connect for interdisciplinary researchers and developers across molecular simulations, soft matter, biophysics and more.

 MDAnalysis strives to be a diverse and welcoming community for all.
 While the event will be free to attend, a limited number of bursaries are available to enable attendance for those facing financial barriers.
 If you would like to apply, please follow the prompts on the registration form to **submit your bursary application by June 23, 2023**.